xyzmaps/xyz-documentation/docs/cli/basic-features.md

 ##### Filter by Tags

-You can filter tags from Data Hub using tags with `-t`:
+You can filter tags from XYZ Maps using tags with `-t`:

-`xyzmaps space show spaceID -t my_tag` (records with `my_tag` will be printed in the console) `xyzmaps space show spaceID -w -t my_tag` (records with `my_tag` will be opened in geojson.tools) `xyzmaps space show spaceID -v -t my_tag` (records with `my_tag` will be opened in Data Hub Space Invader)
+`xyzmaps space show spaceID -t my_tag` (records with `my_tag` will be printed in the console) `xyzmaps space show spaceID -w -t my_tag` (records with `my_tag` will be opened in geojson.tools) `xyzmaps space show spaceID -v -t my_tag` (records with `my_tag` will be opened in XYZ Maps Space Invader)

 ##### Property Search

-If a property has been indexed by Data Hub, you can filter them with `-s` or `--search`.
+If a property has been indexed by XYZ Maps, you can filter them with `-s` or `--search`.
 The property name must be prefixed by `p.`:

 ```console
 xyzmaps space show spaceID -s "p.property_name>value"